5 Steps to Ketosis

-Sugars and carbohydrates create blood sugar highs and lows, resulting in increased insulin release leading to hunger and fat storage.
-Sugar also causes inflammation of the gut and also in the joints too.
+Sugars and carbohydrates create blood sugar (highs and lows), resulting in increased hunger and fat storage.
+Sugar also causes inflammation of the gut and also in the joints.
 Avoid fast foods and processed foods which are high in sugar, Trans fats and PUFAs.

 Inflammation will lead to lower energy levels as much of your body’s energy will be used for processing consumed toxins instead of cell regeneration and muscle repair!

 I believe that the most beneficial thing that anyone can do for themselves is to eat more greens.
 It sounds like a cliché but leafy green vegetables are full of vitamins and minerals that our bodies really need.
 Crucially, they are absolutely vital for gut health.
 And when your gut is happy and healthy, then often, the rest of the body follows suit.

 When your gut bacteria is starved of fibre from green leafy vegetables, they signal to the brain that you are starving.
 This makes you more calorie efficient, slowing your metabolism, which can lead to weight gain.
 Learn more about the importance of leafy greens here.